chayale90/task-manager-assignment/AI_MAGIC_ASSISTANT.md

    - **Priority**: Intelligent priority level (LOW, MEDIUM, or HIGH)
    - **Tags**: 2-3 relevant tags (auto-selected if they exist in the system)
    - **Time Estimate**: Realistic completion time estimate
+4. Regeneration: If the user wants different results, they can click the button again (now labeled ✨ Regenerate) to fetch a fresh set of suggestions.

 ## Implementation Details